Enquire

 Today you will meet a local reindeer herder and his reindeer!
 At the reindeer farm you will learn interesting information about the reindeer and the life of a reindeer herder and Sami culture.
 There will be also possibility for a short reindeer sledge ride during your visit at the farm.
 This guided trip will be made by car.

 This evening, it is Christmas Eve which is the main Christmas event in Finland.
-Enjoy the traditional festive buffet dinner (on the 24th December) as well as a Santa visit with a small local gift.
+Enjoy the traditional festive buffet dinner (on the 24th December) as well as a Santa visit at hotel with a small local gift.
+There will also be a private Santa visit for each family on both departures.

 Meals